Requirements for Other Health Professions

 The first three years at Providence College offer a blend of liberal arts, and basic and biological sciences, which will prepare the student for professional study.
 The four years at the New England College of Optometry (NECO) provide the coursework required to complete the Providence College baccalaureate degree in biology (see the sequence of courses listed under biology.), as well as the professional training required for the doctoral degree in optometry.

-The combined program is designed for the academically outstanding student who has a strong and realistic motivation toward the optometric profession.
+The combined program is designed for an academically outstanding student who has a strong and realistic motivation toward the optometric profession.
 Applicants must be superior students, especially in math and science, with acceptable SAT or ACT scores.
 Applicants may apply following the first semester at the College and will be interviewed by representatives of Providence College and The New England College of Optometry.

 Simmons College School of Health Sciences Direct Entry Nursing Program